Olena1925/SlotsLife/README.md

-# Step by Step User Manual for SlotsLife Control Panel
+# Step by Step User Manual

 ---